gesfon/cms/README.md

 ```
 Run `npx auth secret` to generate a new secret.

 You can query the `dev.db` file and perform other operations directly with the `sqlite3` command line tool.
 Run `npx prisma generate` when doing changes in the database.
+Better yet, run this line after `npm i`.

 ## Getting Started